MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/detailed-samples.md

 :::row:::

    :::column span="3":::
         Each of the SDKs (Python, C#, and Java) have their own set of samples that walk through the SDK.
-Each sample is modelled as a test case within our main repo, so you're always guaranteed that the sample will work with the latest nightly version of the SDK.
+Each sample is modelled as a test case within our main repo, so you're always guaranteed that the sample will work with the latest nightly version of the SDK!

         > [!div class="nextstepaction"]
         > [Python](https://github.com/microsoft/semantic-kernel/tree/main/python/samples/concepts)